 - 4. Alternative demarcation criteria

-- 5. Unity in diversity
+- 7. Unity in diversity

-- Other Internet resources
+- Other Internet Resources

 - Related Entries

 Demarcations of science from pseudoscience can be made for both theoretical and practical reasons (Mahner 2007, 516).
-From a theoretical point of view, the demarcation issue is an illuminating perspective that contributes to the philosophy of science in the same way that the study of fallacies contributes to the study of informal logic and rational argumentation.
+From a theoretical point of view, the demarcation issue is an illuminating perspective that contributes to the philosophy of science in much the same way that the study of fallacies contributes to our knowledge of informal logic and rational argumentation.
 From a practical point of view, the distinction is important for decision guidance in both private and public life.
-Since science is our most reliable source of knowledge in a wide variety of areas, we need to distinguish scientific knowledge from its look-alikes.
+Since science is our most reliable source of knowledge in a wide range of areas, we need to distinguish scientific knowledge from its look-alikes.
 Due to the high status of science in present-day society, attempts to exaggerate the scientific status of various claims, teachings, and products are common enough to make the demarcation issue pressing in many areas.
-The demarcation issue is therefore important in many practical applications such as the following:
+The demarcation issue is therefore important in practical applications such as the following:

 Environmental policies: In order to be on the safe side against potential disasters it may be legitimate to take preventive measures when there is valid but yet insufficient evidence of an environmental hazard.
 This must be distinguished from taking measures against an alleged hazard for which there is no valid evidence at all.
 Therefore, decision-makers in environmental policy must be able to distinguish between scientific and pseudoscientific claims.

-Science education: The promoters of some pseudosciences (notably creationism) try to introduce their teachings on school curricula.
+Science education: The promoters of some pseudosciences (notably creationism) try to introduce their teachings in school curricula.
 Teachers and school authorities need to have clear criteria of inclusion that protect students against unreliable and disproved teachings.

 The English word “science” is primarily used about the natural sciences and other fields of research that are considered to be similar to them.
 Hence, political economy and sociology are counted as sciences, whereas studies of literature and history are usually not.
 The corresponding German word, “Wissenschaft”, has a much broader meaning and includes all the academic specialties, including the humanities.
-The German term has the advantage of more adequately delimiting of the type of systematic knowledge that is at stake in the conflict between science and pseudoscience.
+The German term has the advantage of more adequately delimiting the type of systematic knowledge that is at stake in the conflict between science and pseudoscience.
 The misrepresentations of history presented by Holocaust deniers and other pseudo-historians are very similar in nature to the misrepresentations of natural science promoted by creationists and homeopaths.

 The conflict between science and pseudoscience is best understood with this extended sense of science.
 On one side of the conflict we find the community of knowledge disciplines that includes the natural and social sciences and the humanities.
 On the other side we find a wide variety of movements and doctrines, such as creationism, astrology, homeopathy, and Holocaust denialism that are in conflict with results and methods that are generally accepted in the community of knowledge disciplines.

 The phrases “demarcation of science” and “demarcation of science from pseudoscience” are often used interchangeably, and many authors seem to have regarded them as equal in meaning.
-In their view the task of drawing the outer boundaries of science is essentially the same as that of drawing the boundary between science and pseudoscience.
+In their view, the task of drawing the outer boundaries of science is essentially the same as that of drawing the boundary between science and pseudoscience.

 This picture is oversimplified.
 All non-science is not pseudoscience, and science has non-trivial borders to other non-scientific phenomena, such as metaphysics, religion, and various types of non-scientific systematized knowledge.
-Mahner (2007, 548) proposed the term “parascience” to cover non-scientific practices that are not pseudoscientific.)
+(Mahner (2007, 548) proposed the term “parascience” to cover non-scientific practices that are not pseudoscientific.)
 Science also has the internal demarcation problem of distinguishing between good and bad science.

-A comparison of the negated terms related to science can contribute to clarify the conceptual distinctions.
+A comparison of the negated terms related to science can contribute to clarifying the conceptual distinctions.
 “Unscientific” is a narrower concept than “non-scientific” (not scientific), since the former but not the latter term implies some form of contradiction or conflict with science.
 “Pseudoscientific” is in its turn a narrower concept than “unscientific”.
 The latter term differs from the former in covering inadvertent mismeasurements and miscalculations and other forms of bad science performed by scientists who are recognized as trying but failing to produce good science.